Wartburg Community Symphony_Final-Black

 The Wartburg Community Symphony Association’s mission has always been to provide symphonic music to the greater Waverly community and professional experience for music students.
 Association membership is open to all dues-paying individuals.
 The association’s board of directors consists of college and community members.
 Although the conductor/music director is responsible for musicians and music goals, directors are involved in things such as budget, development, event management, fundraising, membership, and publicity.
 This governance structure distinguishes the Wartburg Community Symphony from the college’s other music organizations.

 Waverly, Iowa has proudly supported a semi-professional symphony orchestra for 70 years.
 Founded in 1952, the Wartburg Community Symphony is comprised of Wartburg College students and community and professional musicians.
 The Symphony performs orchestral favorites but also presents new and innovative music, garnering recognition for its state, national, and world premieres.
-All concerts are held in Neumann Auditorium on the Wartburg campus and seating is general admission.
+All concerts are held in Neumann Auditorium on the Wartburg campus.

 Postponed/Cancelled Concerts

-In the event that weather or other situations require a concert to be postponed or cancelled, tickets will be honored at other symphony events.
-To request a refund, please e-mail wcs@wartburg.edu.
+In the event that weather or other situations require a concert to be postponed or canceled, tickets will be honored at other symphony events.

 Rebecca Nederhiser